 \section{Test cases}

 A variety of tests have been performed, comparing all integration schemes against each other.
 The test cases described in the following sections are as follows.
 (A) Gyromotion with $\mathbf{E}=0$ and constant $\mathbf{B}$ (section \ref{sec:gyromotion}), (B) lorentz-boosted particle at rest, $\mathbf{E} = -\mathbf{v}_0\times\mathbf{B}$ (section \ref{sec:lorentz_boost}), (C) gyration in a Lorentz-boosted frame (section \ref{sec:exb_drift}), (D) particle oscillating in spatially varying $\mathbf{E} \| \mathbf{B}$ proposed in \cite{Higuera:2017} (section \ref{sec:hg_test}), (E) magnetic bottle configuration (section \ref{sec:magnetic_bottle}), (F) acceleration of a particle in a plane wave (section \ref{sec:rel_laser}), and (G) oscillating electric field $\mathbf{E} \| \mathbf{B}$ (section \ref{sec:oscillating_ez}).
 For each case, convergence tests in $\Delta t$ were performed for all schemes.
 Unless otherwise stated, the expected second order convergence was observed.
-Table \ref{tab:error_measures} summarises the performance of the schemes by giving the values of numerical errors of each scheme.
+Table \ref{tab:error_measures} summarises the accuracy of the schemes by giving the values of numerical errors of each scheme.
+All schemes were implemented in Python using double precision floating point numbers.
+The schemes were not optimised for speed, but clarity of the implementation was preferred instead.
+For this reason, the current investigation does not allow for a rigorous comparison of the computational cost of the schemes.
+Vector and matrix operations were implemented using NumPy and root finding operations used the \texttt{brentq} function provided by the SciPy library with \texttt{xtol=1e-30} and \texttt{rtol=1e-15}.
+The IMP scheme was implemented with a relative tolerance of $1e-13$ and a maximum of 25 iterations.
 Errors with a magnitude below $10^{-13}$ are considered numerical rounding errors and reported as zero.